Black Myth: Wukong: Impact

 The popularity of Black Myth: Wukong boosted PlayStation 5 sales in the Chinese market.
-For instance, sales reached the top for video game hardware and doubled compared to the same period last year on Tmall in the week leading up to the game's launch.
-Former PlayStation Studios President Shuhei Yoshida, in the context of sales in China, commented that "In fact, I saw some news that after the release of Black Myth: Wukong last year, there were no PS5s left to buy.
+For instance, the console's sales reached the top for video game hardware and doubled compared to the same period last year on the e-commerce platform Tmall in the week leading up to the game's launch.
+Former PlayStation Studios President Shuhei Yoshida commented on the sales in the Chinese market that "I saw some news that after the release of Black Myth: Wukong last year, there were no PS5s left to buy.
 It sold out!"
-Sony revealed that third-party titles, specifically referencing Black Myth: Wukong and another game, were key contributors to the increased sales in their Game and Network Services division during the three-month period ended September 30, 2024.
+SIE Shanghai President Tatsuo Eguchi said that the week of the game's release saw the highest weekly sales for PlayStation in China, surpassing previous sales records, including those set by the initial launches of PlayStation 4 and PlayStation 5.
+He shared that the global inventory was shifted to prioritize the Chinese market to alleviate the shortage within the country, which lasted about a week or two.
+Sony revealed that third-party titles, specifically referencing Black Myth: Wukong and another game, were key contributors to the increased sales in its Game and Network Services division during the three-month period ended September 30, 2024.

 Black Myth: Wukongs influence extended beyond gaming.
-It boosted tourism to the real-world locations featured in its scenes.
+It boosted tourism to the real-world locations that inspired its scenes.
 It led to a greater global interest in other media related to the Journey to the West.
 It produced characters popular for cosplay, such as the Fourth Sister and Pingping.
-At the 2025 World Aquatics Championships, the Chinese team won gold for artistic swimming in the team technical routine, performing a Wukong-inspired routine set to music from the game.
+At the 2025 World Aquatics Championships, the Chinese team won gold for the team technical routine in artistic swimming, performing a routine inspired by Sun Wukong and set to music from the game.